Glossary of Formal Languages and Compilation

 RHS (Right-Hand Side)

-Rightmost (rightmost derivation)
+Rightmost (right derivation)

-A strategy that always replaces the rightmost non-terminal.
+Strategy that always replaces the rightmost non-terminal.

 → See B3